Space Racers

-Space Racers is an American CGI STEM-focused educational animated television series featuring the cadets of the Stardust Space Academy.
-The show began as a web series on March 22, 2011 entitled Space Race, then debuted as a television series on May 2, 2014 for public television on select PBS Kids stations.
-The first season was produced under the auspicies of Maryland Public Television.
-The second season of Space Racers debuted on October 31, 2016 as a commercial effort on NBCUniversal's Sprout, since rebranded to Universal Kids.
-The series is produced by Space Race, LLC.
-The show features contributions and fundings from NASA involving science and space technology education, and also maintains partnerships with the U.S. Space & Rocket Center and U.S. Space Camp.
+Space Racers is an American animated STEM-focused educational animated television series featuring the space travel cadets of the Stardust Space Academy.
+The series was produced by Stardust Animation for seasons 1 and 2, and co-produced by Maryland Public Television for season 1, and later WNET for seasons 2 and onward.
+The show began as a web series on March 22, 2011 entitled Space Race, then debuted as a television series on May 2, 2014 on select public television stations.
+The second season of the show debuted on October 31, 2016 on Sprout (now Universal Kids).
+Since the second season, the show's original production funding was provided by NASA, which involves science and space technology education, in partnerships with U.S. Space & Rocket Center and U.S. Space Camp.

-The show is rated TV-Y on PBS Kids and Universal Kids, and TV-Y7 on syndication.

 Premise

 Space Racers is an educational animated television series.
-The show follows the Space Racers cadets, a group of anthropomorphic spaceships resembling and named after various species of birds, as they travel the Solar System exploring space through assigned missions.
+The show follows the Space Racers cadets, a group of anthropomorphic unique spaceships resembling and named after various species of birds, as they travel the Solar System exploring space through assigned missions.
 The main characters—Eagle, Hawk, Raven, Robyn, and Starling—are cadets at the Stardust Space Academy, and each episode they discover a series of space-based scientific discoveries.
 The cadets spend each episode traveling through outer space.